victoreronmosele/flutter_web_color_picker/README.md

 - [Color Inputs: A Deep Dive into Cross-Browser Differences | CSS-Tricks](https://css-tricks.com/color-inputs-a-deep-dive-into-cross-browser-differences/): An article that delves into the cross-browser differences of color inputs.

+### Apps Using This Library

+- [Flutter Gradient Generator](https://fluttergradientgenerator.com) - An online tool for creating and customizing gradients for use in Flutter applications.

+  Check it out on [GitHub](https://github.com/victoreronmosele/flutter_gradient_generator).